appcircleio/appcircle-docusaurus/docs/account/my-organization/security/authentications/sso-authentication.md

 <details>
   <summary>Step 3: Create From Existing SSO Configuration</summary>

-  Appcircle allows you to create a new SSO configuration based on an existing one, ensuring a smooth and efficient setup experience.
+  Appcircle allows you to create a new SSO configuration based on an existing OpenID Connect configuration, ensuring a smooth and efficient setup experience.

 :::caution

-**Important:** If you're using SAML for SSO, some identity providers, like Okta, restrict you to a single SAML Entity ID.
-In this case, the Create From Existing SSO feature cannot be used.
+**Important:** The 'Create From Existing' SSO feature cannot be used for SAML configurations because some identity providers restrict the use of a single SAML Entity ID or a single Logout Redirect URL.
 :::

 1. Navigate to the **Organization > Security > Authentications** section on your dashboard.